pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/filtering.md

 Bar values: collection of approvers and voters of existing approval requests

 Matches approval requests with their approver list containing at least one of the selected approvers (after group resolution).
+The approver groups of the approval requests are automatically resolved, thus if `user` is member of `group`, an approvers filter with value `user` matches an approval request whose only approver is `group`.
+Additionally if an approval request is waiting for votes and it allowes delegates, its approvers' delegates are also automatically included into the approver list.

 **Approvers - Group resolution**